jobrouter/typo3-connector/.github/ISSUE_TEMPLATE/support_question.md

 [TYPO3 Slack](https://typo3.slack.com): Write me a message there (@chris).

-You can sign-up at [https://forger.typo3.com/slack](https://forger.typo3.com/slack) for an invite.
+You can sign up at [https://forger.typo3.com/slack](https://forger.typo3.com/slack) for an invite.

-### Twitter
+### Mastodon

-If it's just a quick question you can ping [@brotkrueml](https://twitter.com/brotkrueml) on Twitter.
+If it's just a quick question you can ping [@brotkrueml](https://phpc.social/@brotkrueml) in the Fediverse.

 ### GitHub